ojitha/ojitha.github.io/_posts/2023-09-29-elasticsearch-introduction.md

 ## Install

-In this post, I have used Docker to install ElasticSearch.
+In this post, I have used Docker to install ElasticSearch 8 and the Elastic Stack[^1].
 This has minimised the effort of getting started.
 Here the docker-compose.yml file taken from a official article[^2]:

 ```yaml
 version: "3.8"